 Almost 20 million U.S. residents over the age of 12 suffered from substance use disorder in 2017.
 Although there are varying levels of dependence, those who develop an addiction are often unable to stop on their own.
-At any dependence level, our addiction programs at Florida House Experience can help you reclaim your life.
+At any dependence level, our addiction programs at FHE Health can help you reclaim your life.

 Addiction treatment requires a long-term approach, often involving several phases of recovery.
 After going through a medically managed detox, patients will undergo intensive therapy to pinpoint the root cause of addiction.
 We address underlying conditions and focus recovery efforts on gradually reducing the need for inpatient treatment.
 Eventually, the addiction program should help you transition back to sober living outside the facility.

 Considering the different approaches necessary for mental health and addiction programs, the length of time required depends on the type of treatment you need.
 Most programs are offered for 30-day interval time frames.
 It’s often up to the individual to determine how much time should be dedicated to inpatient recovery.